donqustix/donqustix.github.io/projects/emugaboy/emulator.md

 title: "emugaboy"
 ---

-It is a WebAssembly-compiled version of the emulator via Emscripten.
+I is a WebAssembly-compiled version of the emulator via Emscripten.

 ## Key bindings
 Z - start/pause the game